-Picture this: you’re opening a new file, ready to plan out your strategy.
+Picture this: you’re opening a new file, ready to plan your strategy.

-Among other things, you’ll be thinking about the information and documents you’ll need from your client and opposing counsel and when you’ll be scheduling depositions and trial dates.
+Among other things, you’ll be thinking about the information and documents you’ll need from your client and when you’ll be scheduling meetings and trial dates.
 Of course, you’ll bake your client’s needs and end goals into these strategic considerations.

 When questions arise (or a second opinion is needed), we naturally turn to our coworkers or mentors for advice.
 That might involve knocking on another associate’s door or pinging them on Slack to work through an issue together.